Code-Institute-Submissions/the-running-team/README.md

 Other than that, all forms uses `required`, `max/min-length` and `pattern` attributes where relevant.

 It's worth mentioning that regex for url inputs (like profile image) is somewhat strict, and users may experience that some urls does not fulfill the rquirements, even though it's a valid url.
 This is why a file upload should replace this feature in future updates of the site.
+The regex was picked up from [regex pattern](https://stackoverflow.com/questions/4098415/use-regex-to-get-image-url-in-html-js) and modified.

 ### Bug report